nothings/stb/tests/caveview/README.md

 # FAQ

+### How to run it?

+There's no GUI.
+Find a directory with Minecraft Anvil files (.mca).
+Copy a Minecraft "terrain.png" into that directory.
+Run from that directory.

 ### How accurate is this as a Minecraft viewer?

 Not very.
 Many Minecraft blocks are not handled correctly: